alsm6169/Focus-Mode/README.md

 3. Enable the "Developer mode" option at the top right corner of the page.
 4. Click on "Load unpacked" and select the cloned/downloaded folder.
 5. The Focus-Mode Chrome Extension will now be installed and ready to use.
+6. Pin the Focus-Mode extension for easy access from the Chrome toolbar.

 ## Usage

-1. Click on the extension icon in the Chrome toolbar to access the options page.
+1. **Right-Click** on the extension icon in the Chrome toolbar to access the options page.
 2. Add the URLs of the websites you want to block temporarily.
 3. Set the desired blocking duration using the intuitive interface.
 4. Start the timer and enjoy uninterrupted focus on your tasks.